wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The citation number

 A standard search should return the case file number.
 Click on the case number to view the details of the ticket.
 Next, use the citation tab to make payment.
 Note that some counties do not receive payments on the Wisconsin Circuit Court Access platform.
-Therefore contact the circuit court of the county where the ticket was issued to confirm.
+Therefore, payers may contact the circuit court of the county where the ticket was issued to confirm.

 What is the Wisconsin Traffic Ticketing System?